szczyglis-dev/py-gpt/README.md

 ## Command: Google Web Search

-**PYGPT** lets you connect GPT to the internet and carry out web searches in real time as you make queries.
+**PyGPT** lets you connect GPT to the internet and carry out web searches in real time as you make queries.

 To activate this feature, turn on the `Command: Google Web Search` plugin found in the `Plugins` menu.